Ilsa-Ilyas/OOP-Lab-1-24K-0563-/README.md

-# OOP-Lab-1-24K-0563-
+# OOP-Lab-Tasks
-All 6 tasks attemtped & added in the folder.
+All Lab folders holding their tasks will be attached in this repository.